johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Reproduction ###

-Decisions to duplicate organisational structures---such as offices, factories and shops---is usually determined and closely controlled by a hierarchical structure of *command-and-control*.
+Decisions to duplicate organisational structures---such as offices, factories and shops---is usually determined and closely controlled by an hierarchical structure of *command-and-control*.
 Buildings, budgets, payrolls and management competition often play a significant role in such decision-making processes.

 ### Relocation ###